Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 Religions

-in circles between the worlds to influence the world.
-Rituals usually involve purification,
+typically work magic in circles between the worlds to influence the world.
+Rituals usually

 ADF